firebase/firebase-admin-node/etc/firebase-admin.api.md

     export type AppCheck = AppCheck;
     // Warning: (ae-forgotten-export) The symbol "AppCheckToken" needs to be exported by the entry point default-namespace.d.ts export type AppCheckToken = AppCheckToken;
+    // Warning: (ae-forgotten-export) The symbol "AppCheckTokenOptions" needs to be exported by the entry point default-namespace.d.ts
+    //
+    // (undocumented)
+    export type AppCheckTokenOptions = AppCheckTokenOptions;
     // Warning: (ae-forgotten-export) The symbol "DecodedAppCheckToken" needs to be exported by the entry point default-namespace.d.ts export type DecodedAppCheckToken = DecodedAppCheckToken;
     // Warning: (ae-forgotten-export) The symbol "VerifyAppCheckTokenResponse" needs to be exported by the entry point default-namespace.d.ts